xiaohanzcn/Xiaohan_BluestampPortfolio/index.md

 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+My project is a gesture controlled robot, which is where a glove on one hand will be able to control a robot car using sensors that detect certains motions and sent accordingly to the robot via bluetooth.
+My plan to build this project is to first split into 3 different parts: the robot, the glove, and the last part will be any assembly of the parts together or final code.
+First, the robot is a car with 4 motors to turn the wheels accordingly and the amount of power that cause the car to change directions will be determined by a motordriver that they are wired to.
+The motordriver determines the amount of power (which comes from an installed battery pack) goes to which motor.
+This information about direction and power output comes from an Arduino UNO, a computer that acts as the decision processor that has code that will be able to determine 4 different directions (forward, backward, left, and right).
+The information of which direction the Arduino UNO should make the robot actually turn comes from a bluetooth module that recieves information from another one on the glove.
+Since this robot is controlled through the motion of my hand, a sensor on the glove detects an intended motion on my hand and is then processed by the code on an Arduno Nano that sends the information to the robot.
+So far I have been able to build the robot by soldering the wiring beween the motors and the motordriver and connecting it to an Arduino.
+I was also able to write basic code that allows the robot to move in the four directions, meaning the robot is able to function and move.
+I have faced several challenges with most of them summing up to the wheels turning in ways that I don't intend it to.
+This showed in the forms of either soldering wires on the motors incorrectly, connecting the wires incorrectly to the motordriver, and even my code with wrong instructions for each direction.
+Challenges I am facing and solving in future milestones include actually writing the code to connect the glove component to the robot component via bluetooth as I have had almost negligible experience coding with python and C++ and none at all in Arduino IDE, requiring me to learn how this new coding environment works.
+My plan to complete the project is to next work on the glove, installing an Arduino Nano, Inertial measurement unit, and bluetooth module to send information and connecting it all together.
+I also plan to code the glove to recognize motion for intended direction of the robot and send it as such.
+Later I plan to connect the 2 code and add finishing touches as well as modifications to complete my project.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.